adn770/ppdf/docs/design-dmme.md

         uses an LLM to add semantic labels (e.g., `is_stat_block`, `is_read_aloud_text`) to text chunks before ingestion.

-#### 1.5. `dmme` Feature Set
+### 1.5. `dmme` Feature Set

--   **Planned Features**:
+-   **Implemented Features**:
-    -   **Knowledge Ingestion Wizard**: A web UI for creating knowledge bases from Markdown or PDF files, including a "human-in-the-loop" review and approval step for extracted images.
     -   **Campaign & Party Management**: Full CRUD functionality for creating, saving, and loading persistent campaigns and parties of characters.
-    -   **LLM-Powered Character Creator**: A wizard to generate TTRPG characters from natural language descriptions.
-    -   **Interactive Gameplay UI**: A two-column interface featuring a narrative log, player input, a party status panel, and a dice roller.
+    -   **Interactive Gameplay UI**: A two-column interface featuring a narrative log, player input, a dynamically populated party status panel, and a dice roller.
-        -   Inline visual aids rendered as size-constrained, clickable thumbnails that open in a full-size lightbox view.
     -   **Advanced RAG System**: A sophisticated Retrieval-Augmented Generation system that leverages semantically labeled text chunks for precise, context-aware responses.
     -   **Multiple Game Modes**: Support for both pre-defined `Module` play and LLM-generated `Freestyle` play.
-        -   Visually engaging "Cover Mosaic" kickoff for Adventure Module Mode.
-    -   **Optional Game Aids**: User-selectable aids including an "AI Art Historian" for inline visual aids and an "ASCII Scene Renderer" for rogue-like maps.
+    -   **Optional Game Aids**: User-selectable aids including an "AI Art Historian" for inline visual aids (with thumbnails and lightbox) and an "ASCII Scene Renderer" for rogue-like maps.

+-   **Planned Features (Hub Paradigm)**:
+    -   **Library Hub**: A dedicated hub for all Knowledge Base (KB) management, replacing the former "Import" modal.
+It will feature a KB list, a content/asset explorer, and an integrated, multi-step **Ingestion Wizard**.
+    -   **Party Hub**: A dedicated hub for creating and managing all parties and their characters, replacing the former "Party Manager" modal.
+It will include an **LLM-Powered Character Creator**.
+    -   **Advanced Ingestion Workflow**: An enhanced workflow that allows for section-level review of a document *before* ingestion, including the ability to exclude sections and apply high-level content "cues".
+    -   **Custom Asset Upload**: A feature within the Library Hub's asset explorer allowing users to add their own images to a KB via drag-and-drop.

 ---